 6 Essential Robotics Skills

-Although responsibilities in specific roles will vary, there are several universal skills all robotics professionals should know.
+Although responsibilities in specific roles will vary, there are several universal skills all robotics professionals should have.
+Individuals with these skills will achieve great success in robotics engineering and have a wide range of careers to choose from.

 1. Math and Science